harshitmody72/Hello_Toast/README.md

 # HelloToast

-Simple app with two buttons: one to count and one to show a Toast.
+* Simple app with two buttons: one to count and one to show a Toast.
+* RelativeLayout

 ## Introduction
 This app extends Hello World, showing how to create a basic layout with a TextView and Button elements.
 It also shows how to add onClick handlers for the Button elements, how to display text in a TextView, and how to show a toast.